thrishapraveen/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ cat

 ```
+Working directory: Before the command was run, `/home` was the working directory.
+QUESTION: whats after

+Why I got this output: The command `cat` needs an argument, which is not provided here

+Error: QUESTION

 2. An example of using the command with a path to a directory as an argument: